Selling Products by Weight

 To get started, you have to add individually or upload your products into Local Line.
 You can organize a product’s inventory by either item or weight.
 When selling by weight, either option would work.
 For example, you have 20 packs of chicken breasts available (item) or 100 pounds of chicken breast available (weight).

-Next, you’ll indicate whether you charge by weight or by item.
+Next, you’ll indicate whether you charge by weight or by package.
 To sell by weight, you select Charge By → Weight.
-This way, when someone orders two packs of chicken breast, you can update the order to account for the exact package weight.
+This way, when someone orders two packages of chicken breast, you can update the order with the exact package weight.

 Then, provide the average package weight for your product.
 For example, if your ribeye steak averages 1.4lb per steak, add this as the average.
 Add in the price per pound of your product, and the average price of each package will be generated.
 In your storefront, customers will see both cost per item as well as price per lb or kg.

-The final step is to enable Orders with this product require approval setting.
-This means that after a customer has made an order on your online store, you as the seller have the ability to make adjustments to weight or quantity.
+The final (and most important!) step is to enable the Orders with this product require approval setting.
+This means that after a customer has made an order on your online store, you as the seller have the ability to review the order and make adjustments to weight or quantity before collecting payment.

 What does it look like on the back end when a customer orders a product?